 • Control and System Theory

-• Modeling, Simulation and System Identification
+• Modeling, Simulation, and System Identification

 • Industrial automation

-• Robotic
+• Robotics

 • Process Control, Measurement and Instrumentation